marymar/vue-harry-potter-quiz-workshop/workshop-steps/step8.md

 <p v-if="this.stage === 'result'" v-html="this.result.text"/>
 ```

-Maybe you also don't want to keep the last quiz question image.
+Maybe you also don't want to keep the last quiz question's image.
 If not, enhance the `image()` computed property and check if the stage is result.

 ```javascript